Overhead Bridge Cranes

 Overhead cranes are primarily divided into two groups based upon the design of the bridge with the overhead crane.
 This refers to the design of the bridge and not the position of the hoist.

 Top running overhead cranes are the most common.
 They can be designed to handle 1/8 ton to over 160 ton loads.
 In this type of overhead crane the bridge is attached to endtrucks with wheels on the bottom side, which run along bar or ASCE rail on the top of the runway system.

 Under Running Overhead Bridge Cranes

-Hoosier Crane is familiar with designing, building, and servicing all designs, makes,and models of overhead cranes systems.
-If you would like to speak with one of our overhead crane professionals please call us today a (800) 509-6131 or submit a request for quote for an overhead crane today.
+Hoosier Crane is familiar with designing, building, and servicing all designs, makes, and models of overhead crane systems.
+If you would like to speak with one of our overhead crane professionals, please call us today at (800) 509-6131 or submit a request for quote.